Ted Conover: Writing career

-Immersion journalism technique
+Immersion approach

 Conover expresses commitment to academic and journalistic rigor but also embraces some degree of experimentation in nonfiction writing, stating that "[l]iterature stays alive when it's open to new approaches."
 His research methods position him as an active participant within a subculture of interest.
 He has been called a "participatory journalist, living as closely as possible the lives of the people he was writing about."
 In 2010, he told The Denver Post:

 When I was still in college, I started thinking about how the immersive research of ethnography might be combined with the topicality and accessibility of journalism.
 For me, participation is a way of moving beyond the formal constraints of an interview and gaining access to insider perspectives.

 His first experiment with this melding of anthropological and journalistic methods began in 1980, when he rode freight railroads across the western United States with railroad tramps, or hobos, as research for the senior thesis that would become his first book.
 Through this experience Conover discovered that immersive research enables a writer to discover "a whole new set of questions" by which to organize life and priorities, adding more depth and authenticity to the writing that is produced.

 Conover's books of narrative nonfiction have typically been studies of little-known social groups and often provide some historical and sociological context.
 For example, in Newjack: Guarding Sing Sing Conover intersperses ethnographic and memoir-style observations from his work at Sing Sing prison with anecdotes of early American penological history to elucidate the social forces that have shaped American prisons over time.
 Conover states he is "proud that Newjack found readers both among prison reform advocates and corrections officers," illustrating his interest in creating works of writing that appeal to readers and experts from diverse backgrounds.

-During his undergraduate years Conover was trained in an academic writing style that uses the third-person point of view, but he has since developed a first-person writing technique that is suitable to immersive research and narrative nonfiction.
+During his undergraduate years Conover was trained in an academic writing style that uses the third-person point of view, but he has since developed a first-person voice that is more suited to immersive research and narrative nonfiction.
 Authors who have inspired Conover include Walt Whitman, Jack London, George Orwell, John Steinbeck, Stanley Booth, Bruce Chatwin, Anne Tyler, Anne Fadiman, and Tom Wolfe.

 Conover's technique blends ethnography, journalism, and memoir, and builds upon the 1960s and 70s innovations of New Journalism.
 According to Kutztown University of Pennsylvania English professor Patrick Walters, Conover "navigates the fuzzy border between journalism and memoir, forging his own brand of immersion with a delicate balance of the two, while mostly letting the subjects speak for themselves."
 Conover emphasizes the difference between immersion research and undercover investigation work, viewing himself as a practitioner of the former more than the latter.

 Conover has been credited with establishing the modern standards for literary and immersion journalism.
 He advocates applying multidisciplinary research and narrative techniques to uncover the complexities of individual experience.
 A description of a Journalism of Empathy course taught by Conover at New York University reads: